BestTimesToVisit.com Logo

 transport

 Forget taxis for short hops; rent a scooter!
-It's the most freeing way to explore Koh Samui's hidden beaches and local eateries.
+It's the cheapest and most flexible way to explore.
 Just be sure to wear a helmet (it's the law and crucial for safety) and always carry your international driving permit.
+Apps like 'Grab' are great for longer distances or if you're not comfortable on two wheels.

 food